 How are instructors selected?

-Faculty are selected based on their outstanding accomplishment as educators and/or performers, and their demonstrated ability to work effectively with precollege students.
-We do favor past CMI faculty whom we have found to be hard-working, excellent performers and teachers, and who have produced outstanding results from their CMI students over the past several years.
+Faculty members are selected based on their outstanding accomplishment as educators and performers, as well as their demonstrated ability to work effectively with pre-college students.
+We do favor past CMI faculty who we have found to be hard-working, excellent performers and teachers, and who have produced outstanding results from their CMI students over the past several years.

-All students are accepted to the camp based upon the quality of their audition, past acceptance, and/or All-State Ensemble membership.
+All interested students are welcome to attend this camp and will be placed into ensembles based on the quality of their sample submissions, past acceptance, and/or All-State Ensemble membership.
 Adjustments to ensemble membership may be made during the camp session if required.

 What are elective activities & how does my child sign up for them?

 Elective offerings allow students to spend time with professional teaching artists learning about specific musical subjects that engage their personal interests and passion.
-Students attend the same elective class each afternoon, and thus they function as a short tutorial in some subject.
+Students attend the same elective class each afternoon.

-Several weeks before camp begins, accepted students will receive via email a survey asking them to select from a menu of elective options.
+Students select their elective class when they check-in for the first day of camp.
 We do our best to put students into their top-rated elective classes.
-Electives change year-to-year; sample elective classes include composition, Alexander Technique, improvisation, mandolin ensemble, viol da gamba ensemble, music technology, choral music ensemble, and musicians’ health.
+Electives change year-to-year; sample elective classes include composition, Alexander Technique, improvisation, mandolin ensemble, viola da gamba ensemble, music technology, choral music ensemble, and musicians’ health.